This command is available with the Predictive Analytics Module. Click here for more information about how to activate the module.

 The Relative Variable Importance graph plots the predictors in order of their effect on model improvement when splits are made on a predictor over the sequence of trees.
 The most important predictor variable is Mold Temperature.
 If the importance of the top predictor variable, Mold Temperature, is 100%, then the next important variable, Machine, has a contribution of 58.7%.
 This means the machine that injects is 58.7% as important as the temperature inside the mold.

 Use the partial dependency plots to gain insight into how the important variables or pairs of variables affect the predicted response.
-The response values on the 1/2 log scale are the predictions from the model.
 The partial dependence plots show whether the relationship between the response and a variable is linear, monotonic, or more complex.

 The one predictor partial dependence plots show that mold temperature, injection pressure, and cooling temperature all have a positive relationship with strength.
 The plot of the machines shows the differences between machines, with machine 1 making the weakest parts on average and machine 4 making the strongest parts on average.
 The team notices that the mold temperature and the machine have the strongest interaction in the data, so they look at the two-predictor partial dependence plot to further understand how these variables affect strength.
 The team can click Select More Predictors to Plot to produce plots for other variables, such as Injection Temperature.